abdullah-hafidz/abdullah-hafidz/README.md

 When I am not at a computer,  I am usually fine-tuning my high-tech planted aquarium setup, working out with calisthenics, or travelling the world with my family.

 ---
-*Always open to chatting about tech, security, or retro games like Double Dragon and Contra.
+*Always open to chatting about tech, security, or nature aquariums.
 Feel free to say hi!*